open-cloud/open-cloud.github.io.old/2_developer.md

 can be used to build a Docker image for running XOS.
-The XOS files in the Docker image are copied from the local file tree, so it is easy to create a customized version of XOS by making changes to the XOS source before building the Docker image.
+The XOS files in the Docker image are copied from the local file tree, so it is easy to create a customized version of XOS by making local changes to the XOS source before building the Docker image.

 A minimal fixture, named *initial_data.json*, is provided in *planetlab/core/fixtures* inside the repo.
 The login credentials